imgag/ngs-bits/doc/GSvar/sample_quality_control.md

 ### Assessing quality by NGS QC metrics

-The sample details dock widget shows the main quality metrics from the NGSD:
+The sample details dock widget (1) shows the most important quality metrics from the NGSD:

 * number of reads
 * average insert size